 The formation of healthy eating habits is a learned behavior and high school students are forming habits that will follow them throughout their lifetime.
 This class will help students become educated about nutrition and will help them to make healthy food choices in their everyday life.
 Students will explore nutrition facts and apply their knowledge through hands-on, interactive lessons utilizing current research.
 Students will be able to analyze their own diets and make recommendations for change towards a healthier lifestyle.
-Course topics and activities will include but are not limited to: Nutritional requirements of the ChooseMyPlate model, accessing and analyzing nutritional essential nutrients, healthy cooking, weight management, dangerous eating habits and the media's role in eating behaviors.
+Course topics and activities will include but are not limited to: food sustainability, nutritional guidelines, accessing and analyzing nutritional essential nutrients, portion control, macronutrients, micronutrients, healthy cooking and meal preparation.